nettantra/bootstrap-2-to-3/README.md

 ## Usage

-  - Clone the repository to athe stylesheets directory on your document root:
+  - Clone the repository to the stylesheets directory on your document root:

         git clone https://github.com/nettantra/bootstrap-2-to-3 /path/to/your/document/root/stylesheets